randbo1/Employee-Certification-Sol/README.md

 # Employee Certification Manager

 Employee Certification is a set of applications providing organizations the ability to track certifications for its members.
-It  consists of
+It will consists of
 * WPF administrative application
 * .Net MVC front end.
 * WebApi service that both the administrative and front-end will used as a data feed.